Get the App

 When Avoidance Feels Automatic

-automatic now.
+Avoidance feels automatic now.

-runs its learned
+The system runs its learned sequence without consulting thought.

-This is habit,
+This is habit, not intention.

-Recognition brings
+Recognition brings gentleness.

-Let awareness
+Let awareness replace blame.

 Identify automatic patterns with DojoWell.